-The voltage reference that sets a precise reset threshold also generates an optional early warning Power-Fail Interrupt (PFI).
+The voltage reference that sets a precise reset threshold also generates an optional early warning powerfail interrupt (PFI).
 When enabled by software, the processor will vector to program memory address 0033h if $V{CC}$ drops below $V{PFW}$ .
 PFI has the highest priority.
 The PFI enable is in the Watchdog Control SFR (WDCON-D8h).
-Setting WDCON.5 to a logic 1 will enable the PFI.
+Setting WDCON.5 to logic 1 will enable the PFI.
 Application software can also read the PFI flag at WDCON.4.
 A PFI condition sets this bit to a 1.
 The flag is independent of the interrupt enable and software must manually clear it.
+If the PFI is enabled and the bandgap select bit (BGS) is set, a PFI will bring the device out of Stop mode.